Cordango/.github/profile/README.md

 Run that application on Cordango, or deterministically turn the same definition into conventional source code you can own and deploy anywhere.

+Cordango's declarative YAML schema exploits how modern LLM tokenizers (like Byte-Pair Encoding) process text, fundamentally increasing the signal-to-noise ratio by stripping out structural boilerplate.
+By abandoning the strict syntax of JSON, the platform allows the LLM to dedicate its context window entirely to the domain-specific language and business logic.

 ## Main Links
 [Start here](https://docs.cordango.com/quickstart "Start here"): Want to get started quickly?
 Install the CLI and off ye go!